 - 2. A student who is absent from all of his or her classes for a period of 14 consecutive calendar days during which classes or examinations are in session will be regarded as having withdrawn from the College and will receive a grade of W for each course in which he or she is enrolled (see College Catalog for details).
 The student's last recorded date of attendance will be used in determining any applicable adjustment to the student's funding.
 A student withdrawn for ceasing to attend will not be permitted to re-apply in any subsequent quarter without discussing academic progress with the Director of Nursing.
-The student will be considered as a new applicant and will complete the same admission process as any student.
-This means a complete application process must be followed and submitted.
+The student will be considered as a new application process must be followed and submitted.
 All applicants' documents will be reviewed and voted on by the Nursing Acceptance Committee for potential admission.
-If re-admitted into the program, the student must meet the requirements of any program modifications that may be in effect at the time of the student's re-admission.
-This policy does not apply to a student during an approved leave of absence (see LEAVE OF ABSENCE in the College Catalog). - 3.
+If re-admitted into the program, the student's re-admission.
+This policy does not apply to a student during an approved leave of absence (see LEAVE OF ABSENCE section). - 3.
 Any student who does not attend a class, lab, or clinical rotation is responsible for all announcements, assignments, and examinations during the time missed. - 4.
 If a student misses time or assignments in class, lab or clinical rotations, he/she must make up the time or assignments in order to receive a passing grade in the course.
 Opportunities to make-up time or assignments will be determined at the sole discretion of the Practical Nursing Program faculty and/or Director of Nursing.
 If a student is expecting to miss a class, lab or clinical rotation, it is the student's responsibility to contact the course instructor one hour before the class, lab or clinical rotation is scheduled to start to notify instructor and develop a make-up plan. - 5.
 If a student is late (after the assigned time for the start of clinical) more than two times, it will count as a clinical absence and any further tardiness or absence may result in clinical failure.
 If a student is expected to be late for a clinical rotation, the student must notify the clinical instructor one hour before the clinical rotation is scheduled to start and develop a make-up plan. - 6.
 If an instructor deems a student unsafe or unprepared for a clinical assignment (which includes but is not limited to: not having their name tag, habitual tardiness or absences, unprofessional behavior, not properly dressed, or under the influence of anything that makes the student unsafe), the student will be sent home resulting in a clinical absence.
 It is the student's responsibility to contact the clinical instructor and develop a make-up plan within.
 Any further clinical absences or dismissals may result in clinical failure.